 The most basic experimental design is the completely randomized design.
 It is simple and straightforward when plenty of unrelated subjects are available for an experiment.
 It’s so simple, it almost seems obvious.
 But there are important principles in this simple design that are important for tackling more complex experimental designs.
 Let’s take a look.
 How […]

 Data analysts can get away without ever understanding matrix algebra, certainly.
 But there are times when having even a basic understanding of how matrix algebra works and what it has to do with data can really make your analyses make a little more sense.

-In this 10-part tutorial, you will learn how to get started using SPSS for data preparation, analysis, and graphing.
-This tutorial will give you the skills to start using SPSS on your own.
-You will need a license to SPSS and to have it installed before you begin.
+In this 8-part tutorial, you will learn how to get started using Stata for data preparation, analysis, and graphing.
+This tutorial will give you the skills to start using Stata on your own.
+You will need a license to Stata and to have it installed before you begin.

 I want to do a GLM (repeated measures ANOVA) with the valence of some actions of my test-subjects (valence = desirability of actions) as a within-subject factor.
 My subjects have to rate a number of actions/behaviours in a pre-set list of 20 actions from ‘very likely to do’ to ‘will never do this’ on a scale from 1 to 7,..

 Spoiler alert, real data are seldom normally distributed.
 How does the population distribution influence the estimate of the population mean and its confidence interval?
 To figure this out, we randomly draw 100 observations 100 times from three distinct populations and plot the mean and corresponding 95% confidence interval of each sample.

 Is it really ok to treat Likert items as continuous?
 And can you just decide to combine Likert items to make a scale?
 Likert-type data is extremely common—and so are questions like these about how to analyze it appropriately.